-Sport 'must do more' to fight homophobia, says report
+Sport must do more to fight homophobia, says report

 There are no openly gay professional male players in British football.

-The wide-ranging report says more should be done to show support for athletes who want to come out.
+The wide-ranging report said more should be done to show support for athletes who want to come out.

-It also says match officials at all levels of sport should have a clear duty to report and document any kind of abuse, and says sporting authorities should issue immediate one to two-year bans to indicate clearly that homophobic behaviour will not be tolerated.
+It also said match officials at all levels of sport should have a clear duty to report and document any kind of abuse, and sporting authorities should issue immediate one to two-year bans to indicate clearly that homophobic behaviour would not be tolerated.

-Damian Collins MP, chair of the committee, said: "From the evidence we have received in this inquiry, we believe there are many gay athletes who have not come out, because they are frightened of the impact this decision will have on their careers, and the lives of the people they love.
+Damian Collins MP, chairman of the committee, said: "From the evidence we have received in this inquiry, we believe there are many gay athletes who have not come out, because they are frightened of the impact this decision will have on their careers, and the lives of the people they love.

 "That is not acceptable and should not be tolerated."

-The committee said the report was commissioned in part following Tyson Fury's inclusion in the shortlist for the 2015 BBC Sports Personality of the Year award.
+The committee said the report had been commissioned in part following Tyson Fury's inclusion in the shortlist for the 2015 BBC Sports Personality of the Year award.

 The inclusion of Fury, who had made homophobic remarks, is "symptomatic of homophobia not being taken seriously enough in sport, or the media that shows it", according to the report.